tdavis6/dailySummaryEmail/README.md

 The package tagged `latest` contains the latest stable release, while the package tagged `latest-dev` contains the latest development release, ignoring all stable releases.

+The branch `stable` is the stable branch, while all development occurs on `dev`.
+Therefore, `dev` is considered the default branch.

 ## Environment Variables
 See .env.example for an example .env file.